alo9507/JustKeepClicking/content/blog/pair-programmaing-in-the-race-to-release/index.md

 We reflect this by dividing codebase size by codebase quality, since quality offsets the negative effects of size.
 Even in a monorepo as massive as Google's, codebase size may not effect TTR if the quality is such that the place to add new modules is obvious and not interdependent.

 <img src="./CodebaseQuality.svg" alt="technical_ability" class="equation">

+The Quality and Size of a Codebase are separate from our next human factor: Codebase Familiarity.

 <h2>Codebase Familiarity</h2>